Cosentyx Derm - Safety profile - HCP

 Image

-Icon of the gut
+Icon of the intestines.

 Cases of new or exacerbations of inflammatory bowel disease have been reported with Cosentyx.
 Cosentyx is not recommended in patients with IBD.
 If a patient develops signs or symptoms of IBD or experiences an exacerbation of pre-existing IBD, Cosentyx should be discontinued and appropriate medical management should be initiated.